Hypercubed/autocmdr/Readme.md

 ## Summary

 Essentially autocmdr works in three modes.
 Local detached mode, global builder mode (accessed using the `-g` switch on the command line), and library mode.
-In local mode autocmdr (executing `autocmdr` without the `-g` flag) will run any commands specified in the current working directory's (cwd's) `cmds/` folder.
+In local mode autocmdr (executing `autocmdr` without the `-g` flag) will load any commands located in the current working directory's (cwd's) `cmds/` folder.
 By convention each file in the `cmds/` directory corresponds to one commander.js command, although this is not necessary.
 In this mode it is not necessary to install autocmdr in the current working directory, you are using the global autocmdr executable with the local `cmds/` commands.

 In global builder mode (`autocmdr -g`) autocmdr is loaded with commands that enable management of the cwd's command files and building of autocmdr/commader.js CLI apps.
 You are still working in the cwd, but using the global commands to manage the local commands.
 See below for more details and examples.

 In library mode a local commander.js based CLI executable is created that has access to autocmdr plug-ins (see below).

 ## Install autocmdr globally